-Vector borne diseases
+Vector borne diseases who.int

 The major vector borne diseases, together, account for aeround 17% of all infectious diseases.
 The burden of these diseases is highest in tropical and subtropical areas and they disproportionately affect the poorest populations.
 Since 2014, major outbreaks of dengue, malaria, chikungunya yellow fever and Zika have afflicted populations, claimed lives and overwhelmed health systems in many countries.